- H2020 Online Manual

-- technical annex, which is the detailed description of the planned research and innovation project outlining work packages, costs, etc. Further mandatory or optional annexes (e.g. supporting documents for ethics issues) can be required by the call and the given topic, as shown in the submission system.
+- technical annex, which is the detailed description of the planned research and innovation project outlining work packages, costs, etc. Further mandatory or optional annexes (e.g. supporting documents for ethics issues, detailed budget table for lump sum pilot projects) can be required by the call and the given topic, as shown in the submission system.

 Processes for submitting proposals